 - Butternut, sweet potato, and red lentil stew

-As Winston Craig, writing in the American Journal of Clinical Nutrition points out, as long as vegans make appropriate food choices, they tend to be slimmer, with a lower risk of cardiovascular disease, and an overall health status that appears to be "at least as good as other vegetarians," including vegetarians that consume eggs and dairy produce.
+A review in the American Journal of Clinical Nutrition points out that vegans tend to be slimmer, with a lower risk of cardiovascular disease, and an overall health status that appears to be at least as good as vegetarians that consume eggs and dairy produce.